gitrdm/ltnexp03/ABSTRACTION_CONSISTENCY_REVIEW.md

 - The ltnexp03 codebase now fully realizes its architectural vision for abstraction consistency, protocol-driven design, and type safety.
 The system is robust, maintainable, and ready for future growth.

 ---

+## 📋 Formal Summary: Abstraction Consistency Status (July 2025)

+- All core, service, and embedding layers now explicitly implement and enforce protocol/ABC compliance.
+- Data model usage is standardized: dataclasses for core logic, Pydantic for API boundaries, TypedDict for type hints only.
+- All conversion utilities are present, tested, and documented.
+- Mixin and contract compatibility infrastructure has been removed as unused.
+- All protocol compliance, regression, and contract validation tests pass.
+- Documentation and CI/CD enforce abstraction and protocol usage policies.
+- No TODOs or placeholders remain; all docstrings are up to date.
+- The codebase is robust, maintainable, and ready for future growth.

+---

+## 📚 Abstraction Guidelines for Future Development

+### 1. **Protocols and ABCs**
+- All new core abstractions must define and implement a protocol or ABC.
+- Protocols should be placed in `app/core/protocols.py` and decorated with `@runtime_checkable`.
+- Use explicit protocol/ABC inheritance in all concrete classes.
+- Add runtime `assert isinstance(obj, ProtocolType)` checks where appropriate.

+### 2. **Data Model Patterns**
+- **Core Logic:** Use `@dataclass` for all internal data structures (e.g., `Concept`, `FrameInstance`).
+- **API Boundaries:** Use Pydantic models for request/response validation.
+- **Type Hints:** Use `TypedDict` only for type annotations, not for runtime objects.
+- **Conversion:** Provide and test utilities for dataclass ↔ Pydantic conversion where needed.

+### 3. **Testing and Validation**
+- All new abstractions must have protocol compliance and contract validation tests.
+- Run the full test suite, mypy, and icontract validation after each change.
+- Add/extend tests for all conversion utilities.

+### 4. **Documentation and CI/CD**
+- Update docstrings and markdown docs to reflect new abstractions and model usage.
+- Ensure CI/CD enforces type safety and protocol compliance.
+- Document any deviations or exceptions in a dedicated section.

+### 5. **No Placeholders**
+- Avoid leaving TODOs or placeholders in production code.
+If unavoidable, document them clearly and track for resolution.

+### 6. **Periodic Review**
+- Schedule regular abstraction consistency reviews to ensure ongoing compliance as the codebase evolves.

+---

+**For onboarding and future contributors:**
+- Follow these guidelines to maintain the architectural integrity, type safety, and maintainability of the ltnexp03 codebase.
+- When in doubt, prefer explicit protocol/ABC usage and dataclass-based models for all new core logic.

+---